Iron Age Enterprises

 U.S. - made machinery from the '30s through '70s were produced by an industrial infrastructure we will never see the like of again.
 Technology, availability of materials, styling, and pride of craftsmanship, all combined during that period to produce tools that were far superior to most tools today.

 Let that sink in....
-To get the equivalent machine today you'd have to spend just a hair under $1000!
+To get the equivalent machine today you'd have to spend over $1000!

 Without the motor.